 Normandy with its farmhouses, white chalk cliffs and rolling fields sits on the North Coast of France.
 This area of France touts some of the best historical villages, seaside towns and medieval villages throughout all of France.
 If you are planning a vacation or holiday in Normandy, there are endless places to see and things to do.
-Whether you want to bath in art and culture, or sit back and relax, the cities and villages of Normandy are perfect for you.

 The Village Of Bayeux

 This wonderful medieval town has a very important history during World War II.
 This town has the largest British cemetery anywhere outside of the United Kingdom, as the majority of people buried there will killed during the “Invasion of Normandy”.
 Bayeux was the first liberated city during the war and amazingly kept their many historical buildings intact.
-On June 6th, a remembrance service is held every year at the Gothic Bayeux Cathedral with it’s amazing architecture.
+On June 6th, a remembrance service is held every year at the Gothic Bayeux Cathedral with its amazing architecture.
 This cathedral is also a national monument in France.
 The Bayeux Tapestry from the 11th century which now stays at the Musee de la Tapisserie de Bayeux is believed to have been first housed at the Bayeux Cathedral.